 Published By: Matador

-Thanks to Matador and Literally PR for the gifted proof of this title in return for an honest review and a place on the book tour.
+Thanks to Neil for the gifted copy of this title in return for an honest review.